About the Project: A Message from the PI

 Sarah-Savant

-We are leading with methods that detect how authors copied from previous works.
-Arabic authors frequently made use of past works, cutting them into pieces and reconstituting them to address their own outlooks and concerns.
-We are working to discover relationships between these texts and also the profoundly intertextual circulatory systems in which they sit.
+The KITAB project (Knowledge, Information Technology, and the Arabic Book) originated as a project to develop methods for detecting how authors copied from previous works.
+Classical Arabic authors frequently made use of past works, cutting them into pieces and reconstituting them to address their own outlooks and concerns.
+We wanted to discover relationships between Arabic texts, as well as the profoundly intertextual circulatory systems in which they sit.
+The project received funding from the European Research Council (KITAB, no. 772989) and the Qatar National Library.
+The results can be seen in our web application, blog, many data releases on Zenodo, and publications – including two monographs due out later this year from Edinburgh University Press.

-Do read the blog, as it provides windows on team members at work.
+Do read the blog, as it provides windows onto team members at work.
 We are working hard to bring all of our data and sources into the public domain.
-We want scholars everywhere to be able to take best advantage of what digital technology now allows us all to see and to discover.
-You can find regular updates posted through my Twitter account @sarahsavant1.
+We want research communities everywhere to be able to take best advantage of what digital technology now allows us all to see and to discover.

-Thank you for your interest in KITAB and please do be in touch if you would like to get involved in the project.
+Thank you for your interest in KITAB & KITAB-Transform.
+Please do be in touch if you would like to get involved.
 We welcome your interest.

 Warm regards,